-B. Lethal Injection Litigation
+B. Procedural History of Lethal Injection Litigation

-On May 20, 2015, Mr. Loden, moved to intervene in a complaint for preliminary and permanent injunctive relief pursuant to 42 U.S.C. § 1983 against officials of the Mississippi Department of Corrections.
+On April 16, 2015, Richard Jordan, together with Ricky Chase, filed a complaint for preliminary and permanent injunctive relief pursuant to 42 U.S.C. § 1983 against officials of the Mississippi Department of Corrections.
 The Complaint alleges violations of Plaintiffs' rights to due process, to be free from cruel and unusual punishment, and for access to the courts and to petition the government for the redress of grievances under the First, Eighth, and Fourteenth Amendments to the United States Constitution.
-Of the five claims for relief pled in the Complaint, Count II challenges, under the Eighth and Fourteenth Amendments and Mississippi statutory law, the use of any anesthetic that is not an "ultra short-acting barbiturate or other similar drug" as required by Miss.
+Of the five claims for relief pled in the Complaint, Count II challenges, under the Eighth and Fourteenth Amendments and Mississippi statutory law, the use of any anesthetic that is not an "ultra short-acting barbiturate or other similar drug," as was required by Miss.
 Code Ann. § 99-19-51.